Loading...

 Description

-**Urinary system**: The urethra is the only urinary structure that differs significantly between males and females.
-This is due to the dual role of the male urethra in transporting both urine and semen.
-The urethra arises from the trigone area at the base of the bladder.
+**Urinary system**: The urethra is the only urinary structure that differs significantly between males and females, largely because of its dual role in males for transporting both urine and semen.
+The urethra originates from the trigone area at the base of the bladder.
 Urination is controlled by an involuntary internal sphincter of smooth muscle and a voluntary external sphincter of skeletal muscle.
-The shorter female urethra contributes to the higher incidence of bladder infections in females.
-The male urethra receives secretions from the prostate gland, Cowper’s gland, and seminal vesicles as well as sperm.
-The bladder is largely retroperitoneal and can hold up to 500-600 mL urine.
-Micturition is the process of voiding the urine and involves both involuntary and voluntary actions.
-Voluntary control of micturition requires a mature and intact sacral micturition center.
-It also requires an intact spinal cord.
-Loss of control of micturition is called incontinence and results in voiding when the bladder contains about 250 mL urine.
-The ureters are retroperitoneal and lead from the renal pelvis of the kidney to the trigone area at the base of the bladder.
-A thick muscular wall consisting of longitudinal and circular smooth muscle helps move urine toward the bladder by way of peristaltic contractions.
+The shorter female urethra contributes to a higher incidence of bladder infections in females.
+In males, the urethra also receives secretions from the prostate gland, Cowper’s gland and seminal vesicles in addition to sperm.
+The bladder, largely retroperitoneal, can hold approximately 500–600 mL of urine.
+Micturition, the process of urinary voiding, involves both involuntary and voluntary actions.
+Voluntary control of micturition requires a mature and intact sacral micturition center and functional spinal cord.
+Loss of micturition control, known as incontinence, results in involuntary voiding when the bladder contains about 250 mL urine.
+The ureters, which are retroperitoneal, connect the renal pelvis of the kidneys to the trigone area at the base of the bladder.
+A thick muscular wall of longitudinal and circular smooth muscle in the ureters propels urine toward the bladder through peristaltic contractions. *LICENSES AND ATTRIBUTIONS CC licensed content, Shared previously, Virus Infections and Hosts, Authored by: OpenStax College.
+License: CC BY: Attribution.
+License Terms: Download for free at http://cnx.org/contents/0QN1UvTH@2.4:QeFp89FH@4/Gross-Anatomy-of-Urine-Transpo* ## Keywords excretory system wastes kidneys ureters bladder urethra